lsprangers/lsprangers.github.io/docs/aws_sap/CACHE.md

     - Implement request filtering before reaching app server
     - Auth:
         - Doing Auth on CF means there's just validating JWT token locally somehow
-        - Lambda Auth means we can use 3rd party tools like Incognito or Okta IdP
+        - Lambda Auth means you can use 3rd party tools like Incognito or Okta IdP
         - ![Auth at Edge](./images/auth_at_edge.png)
     - Content Filtering:
-        - We can also use Lambda to do content filtering based on headers.
-If Chrome browser on laptop trying to GET image we can return larger image than if an iPhone is trying to
+        - you can also use Lambda to do content filtering based on headers.
+If Chrome browser on laptop trying to GET image you can return larger image than if an iPhone is trying to
         - Comes from `User-Agent` header
         - Deals with a GET to S3 so only Lambda, no CF
     - Global Serverless App: